-If there is an accident or a health and safety problem within your workplace there are a number of agencies that can potentially enforce the relevant legislation.
+If there is an accident or a health and safety problem within your workplace there are a number of agencies that can potentially enforce health and safety law.

 Let’s examine what these are.